 Similar process – the same panel of judges can nominate and vote for admission into the regional Eddies Music Hall of Fame at Universal Preservation Hall.

-There is one change, finalists may be moved by from one induction class to another to ensure a diversity of genres, eras and levels of participation in the industry (musicians, agents, promoters, radio personalities, etc.) in a class.
+There is one change, finalists may be moved by from one induction class to another to ensure a diversity of genres, eras, and levels of participation in the industry (artists, agents, promoters, radio personalities, etc.) in a class.

-The number of nominees may vary from year to year though the goal beginning in 2020 and beyond is to admit roughly a half dozen inductees every year.
+The number of nominees may vary from year to year though the goal beginning in 2020 was to admit roughly 6-8 inductees every year.

 More on the HOF here.